hongxin/PonyGL/README.md

 # PonyGL
-A lightweight webgl wrapper for the Computer Graphics Course
+A lightweight webgl wrapper for the Computer Graphics Course @ Zhejiang University.